danielbarrosdeoliveira/four-cards-feature-section/README.md

 Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.
+[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve my skills in a real-life workflow.

 ## The challenge
 The challenge is to build out this feature section and get it looking as close to the design as possible.